uswds/uswds/CONTRIBUTING.md

 1. Check our [open issues backlog](https://github.com/uswds/uswds/issues) for any duplicate or similar issues.
 2. If your bug has already been submitted, feel free to comment and provide additional context (if different than the original submission).
 3. If your proposed fix is not in the open issues backlog, create an [issue](https://github.com/uswds/uswds/issues/new/choose) for the change you’re proposing.
 This helps us track our work.
-4. Follow steps in [Getting started with USWDS code](#getting-started-with-uswds-code) to setup locally.
+4. Follow the steps in the [Getting started with USWDS code](#getting-started-with-uswds-code) section above to get setup locally.
 5. Create a branch from `develop` and name it in a way that lightly defines what you’re working on (for example, `add-styles`).
 7. Once you’re ready to submit a pull request, fill out the [pull request template](https://github.com/uswds/uswds/compare).
 8. Link your pull request to the issue you created.
 This important step helps us know which issue this solution fixes.
 Tip: You can link the pull request in the body of the pull request template using the GitHub comment `closes #issue-no` or `resolves #issue-no`.
 You can read more about linking pull requests on [GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).